Proof Complexity of Linear Logics: Cut-free Calculi

 \section{Cut-free Calculi}

 In this section, we assess the strength of the cut rule.
-We show that removing cut from the already powerful system $\LKajab$ leads to a substantial loss of power: the cut-free system $\mathbf{LK^-_!}$ is exponentially weaker than $\BFL$ over $\mathbf{FL_e}$, consequently $\BFL \nleq_{\mathbf{FL_e}} \mathbf{LK^-_!}$.
-This is witnessed by a family of $\mathbf{FL_e}$-provable sequents that have polynomial-size proofs in $\BFL$ but require exponential-size proofs in $\mathbf{LK^-_!}$.
+We show that removing cut from the already powerful system $\LKajab$ leads to a substantial loss of power: the cut-free system $\mathbf{LK^-_!}$ is exponentially weaker than $\BFL$ for $\mathbf{FL_e}$-provable sequents.
+More precisely, we provide a family of $\mathbf{FL_e}$-provable sequents that have polynomial-size proofs in $\BFL$ but require exponential-size proofs in $\mathbf{LK^-_!}$.
 Thus, even with weakening and contraction, the absence of cut cannot be compensated.

 Our strategy is to build an extension $G$ of $\mathbf{FL_e}$ with simple initial sequents to feasibly mimic classical reasoning in $\LK$.
 Using this connection, we import the known short $\mathbf{LK}$-proof of the Clique–Color formula into $G$.
 Then, by transforming the initial sequents of $G$ into formulas in the antecedent in the usual way, we obtain a version of the Clique–Color formula with short proofs in $\mathbf{FL_e}$.
 Finally, we use monotone feasible interpolation for $\mathbf{LK}^{-}$ to show that any short $\mathbf{LK}_!^{-}$-proof of these sequents would yield a small interpolating monotone circuit for the Clique–Color formula, which is impossible.